-Students are required to bring a healthy snack such as a piece of fruit to eat at approximately 10:00 daily.
+Students are required to bring a healthy snack such as a piece of fruit and/or vegetable to eat at approximately 10:00 daily.
 Class teachers will provide more information on this.

 Excursions and Camps

 When educational excursions and camps are held all students are expected to take part.